 Your family health history is a record of the diseases and health conditions present in your family.
 Your family health history can be a useful tool for understanding health risks and preventing disease because it can show you a picture of your "family tree" and the health disorders that may have moved from one generation to the next.

-To help you collect and organize your family history information, download a heart health family tree to print, fill out and share with your healthcare provider.
+To help you collect and organize your family history information, download this family tree, print, fill out and share with your healthcare provider.
 This can be a powerful tool for you and your physician to have when predicting conditions you may be at risk for, especially heart disease.

 "The specifics of family members with congestive heart failure, heart attack, and other heart conditions, plus the age of onset, are good to share with your physician," Parikh says.
 "This information can help us better define when heart problems began in your health history and plan a course for your better heart health."